fyyuan/cv/index.md

 ### LECTURES / PRESENTATIONS
 - Yuan F, Chen Z, Pan X. Simulation of Particle Coagulation and Breakage in a Planar Jet via the DEMM Method ☆[J].
 Procedia Engineering, 2015, 102:1650-1655.
 (EI, The 7th World Congress on Particle Technology (WCPT7), 2014, Beijing.)
 - Yuan F, Lin J. Convective heat transfer and resistance characteristics of nanofluids with cylindrical particles.
 (The 9th China Academic Conference of Fluid Mechanics 2016，Nanjing.)
-- The 8th International Conference on Fluid Mechanics (ICFM)
+- The 8th International Conference on Fluid Mechanics (ICFM8)

 ### TEACHING EXPERIENCE
 - Unit operations of chemical engineering